MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/MicroStrategy.md

 ## Refresh data for the MicroStrategy using Power BI Online

-[!WARNING] Scheduled refresh is currently supported only for OIDC authentication
+[!WARNING] Scheduled refresh functionality is not available for library authentication

 To refresh data for the MicroStrategy from Power BI Online, take the following steps: